Address: 1836 Grant Street Denver, Colorado 80203 (office) – field sites in Southwest Denver & Far Northeast Denver

 - Great communication skills (written, verbal, non-verbal)

-- Fluency in reading, writing, and speaking Spanish highly preferred
+- Fluency in reading, writing, and speaking Spanish is highly preferred